codelit-io/codelit-demo-app/README.md

 - [ ] It's important to populate firestore with dummy data to view the pages, the UI is data driven.
 Follow the pics in the `screenshots` folder to create similar data.

 - [ ] Finally, create an admin account by signing up in the app and adding the admin property in firestore.
+See screenshots
+- [ ] Remove unused routes, dependencies, features and containers.
+Some components are built specifically for Mo Skool and they might not apply to your project.
-See screenshots Have fun 🤘
+- [ ] Have fun 🤘

 # Can I make this better?